John and Mary (film)

-John and Mary is a 1969 American romantic drama film directed by Peter Yates, directly following the success of his film Bullitt.
-It stars Dustin Hoffman and Mia Farrow in the title roles, directly following their success in Midnight Cowboy and Rosemary's Baby, respectively.
+John and Mary is a 1969 American romantic drama film directed by Peter Yates (directly following the success of his film Bullitt), and starring Dustin Hoffman and Mia Farrow in the title roles (directly following their successes in Midnight Cowboy and Rosemary's Baby, respectively).
+It was the film debut of Tyne Daly.
 The screenplay was adapted by John Mortimer from the 1966 Mervyn Jones novel.

 Plot

 John and Mary begins the morning after John and Mary meet in a bar, during a conversation about Jean-Luc Godard's Weekend, and go home with each other.
 The story unfolds during the day as they belatedly get to know each other over breakfast, lunch and dinner.
 Flashbacks of their previous bad relationships are interspersed throughout when something in their conversation brings the thought up.